intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

     --accuracy-only \
     --docker-image docker_image
 ```
-The log file is saved to:
+The log file is saved to the value of `--output-dir`.
-`models/benchmarks/common/tensorflow/logs`.

 The tail of the log output when the benchmarking completes should look
 something like this: